-Morris S. Novik entered the field of broadcasting in 1932 when he took over the management of the radio station WEVD in New York.
-During this period he founded the University of the Air.
-In 1938, he accepted a position as director of communications for the city of New York, and director of station WNYC.
-While in this post, Novik coined the term "Public Broadcasting".
-He also became involved in the genesis of the National Association of Educational Broadcasters, serving as its first executive secretary from 1941 to 1948.
+Morris S. Novik (1903-1996) entered broadcasting in 1932 when he took over the management of the relatively new radio station WEVD (named for labor organizer Eugene V. Debs) in New York.
+During this period, he founded the University of the Air, a regular series of lectures, discussions, and debates.
+In 1938, he accepted a position as director of communications for New York City and also the public radio station WNYC.
+While in this post, Novik is said to have coined the term "public broadcasting."
+He also became involved in the National Association of Educational Broadcasters' genesis, serving as its first executive secretary from 1941 to 1948.
 After leaving WNYC in 1946, Novik helped establish radio stations in Detroit and Cleveland.
 The collection focuses on Novik's career in public broadcasting.

 This collection is open to the public and must be used in the Special Collections reading room.
 Researchers must register and agree to copyright and privacy laws before using this collection.

 Photocopies or digital surrogates may be provided in accordance with Special Collections and University Archives duplication policy.

 Copyright resides with the creators of the documents or their heirs unless otherwise specified.
 It is the researcher's responsibility to secure permission to publish materials from the appropriate copyright holder.

 Archival materials may contain materials with sensitive or confidential information that is protected under federal and/or state right to privacy laws or other regulations.
 While we make a good faith effort to identify and remove such materials, some may be missed during our processing.
 If a researcher finds sensitive personal information in a collection, please bring it to the attention of the reading room staff.

 5.00 Linear Feet